wittiden/wittiden/README.md

 <h3 align="left">I'm a beginner Software Engineer
 <br>
-Actively learning and ready for any job in the IT sector.
+Actively looking for any job in the IT sector.
 Looking for myself!</h3>

 ### Main skills: